impactfitnessoakland.com

 Oakland Lifestyle Relevance

 The Bay Area food environment is a recomp double-edged sword.
 On one side: extraordinary produce, walkable neighborhoods, year-round outdoor activity, and a culture that takes nutrition seriously.
 On the other: a $20 lunch culture that quietly pushes calorie totals well above maintenance, hybrid work weeks that randomize meal timing, and the BART/desk pattern that erodes recovery and energy.
-Recomp clients in Oakland do best when they treat the workweek and weekend differently — structured weekday eating that hits protein and stays near a calorie target, with weekend flexibility built into the math instead of pretended away.
+Recomp clients in Oakland do best when they treat weekdays and weekends differently — structured weekday eating that hits protein and stays near a calorie target, with weekend flexibility built into the math instead of pretended away.

 Coach Observation